kktse/kktse.github.io/_posts/2020-09-17-rsx-front-kinematic-roll-centre.markdown

 range.

-The kinematic instant centre flipping near the end of the suspension travel is worthy of mention even if not directly related to the kinematic roll centre analysis.
+The kinematic instant centre flipping near the end of the suspension travel is noteworthy even if not directly related to the kinematic roll centre analysis.
 We already discussed [kinematic wheel plane control](/jekyll/update/2020/06/21/rsx-kinematic-curves.html) and how the Acura RSX front suspension is designed from the factory.
-This is one explanation for its poor performance near the end of the suspension travel.
+This is one explanation for its poor performance near the end of its jounce travel.
 Suspension parameters are inter-related and this example highlights how parameters can affect each other.